If you are working in a fast-paced environment, stress reduction techniques are often very useful.

 13. Prepare Ahead of Time

-Procrastination is usually one of the things that breeds stress in the workplace.
+Procrastination is usually one of the things that breed stress in the workplace.
 Sometimes we keep putting off a task because the deadline is still far away and we are not in the mood yet to work on it.
 And then one day, we look at our calendar and realize that we barely have enough time to finish the task before the deadline … which naturally causes a lot of stress.

 If you want to lessen the stress that you need to deal with at work, preparation is key.